-Regarding these persisting issues, a call for a unifying solution that is binding for each and any international participant seems to be inevitable.
-National or even federal deviations in data protection standards are unacceptable; even continental differences may ideally not be tolerated.
+Regarding these persisting issues, a call for a unifying solution that is binding for each and every international participant seems to be inevitable.
+National or even federal deviations in data protection standards are unacceptable; even continental differences should ideally not be tolerated.
 One global data protection law that avoids the mistakes of its predecessors should be the mutual goal.
 And computer science with all its interdisciplinary efforts can contribute a great deal to the evolution of such a solution.

 Data spying, Cyber spying, and Cyber espionage